• Skip to primary navigation

 • Not a wine drinker, use vegetable or chicken broth instead

-• Add some lentils for extra protein
+• Add some lentils or tofu for extra protein

 • Add a spoonful of sour cream